mend558/GR00T-N1.6-N1.7-Comparative-Evaluation/README.md

 ## Results

-We provide the benchmark results in the respective csv. files.
+We provide the benchmark results in the respective csv. and video files.
 The statistical analysis along with the graphical analysis can be found on the notebook file.